 The Daughters of the American Revolution is a bilineal descent category.
 The descendants of Abraham Lincoln may be defined as a bilineal descent category.

-In India we generally find the patrilineal and matrilineal descent systems.
+In India we generally find the patrilineal descent and matrilineal descent systems.
 Of the two, patrilineal descent system is more common.
 Patrilineal descent is more prevalent in North India.
 Among the tribals, many tribes such as Santhals or Mundas have the patrilineal system.
-Interestingly the polyandrous Todas too have a patrilineal system.
+Interestingly the Todas who practice polyandry too have a patrilineal system.

 Tribes such as the Khasis and Garos of North-East have the matrilineal descent system.
 The Nayars of Kerala are a good example of matrilineal descent.